AidaDSP/AidaDSP.github.io/aida_dsp_arduino_shield.md

 - Dedicated crimpable connectors to host encoder, buttons and pots
 - Expansion connector with available signals from DSP
 - Available open source examples for Arduino boards
-- Available open source low level libraries for Arduino Uno/Mega/Due/Zero
+- Compatible with Arduino Uno/Mega/Due/Zero

 ### How it works